C++ - Vector back() Function

-The C++ vector::back function is used to return a reference to the last element of the vector.
+The C++ vector::back function returns a reference to the last element of the vector.
 Please note that, Unlike the vector::rbegin function, which returns the reverse iterator pointing to the last element, it returns the a direct reference to the same element of the vector.

 Syntax